mspencedm/Software-Dev-DnD/NPCs/TharivolSilver.md

 Cloak of Shadows: A magical cloak that allows Tharivol to blend seamlessly with the shadows.
 Staff of Illusions: A staff that aids in the creation of mesmerizing illusions, a gift from Ludon.
-Tharivol Quicksilver continues to illuminate the Lud Hearth with his captivating illusions, fostering an atmosphere of revelry and mystery in the name of Ludon, the Trickster.
+Tharivol Silver continues to illuminate the Lud Hearth with his captivating illusions, fostering an atmosphere of revelry and mystery in the name of Ludon, the Trickster.